Advantech-EdgeSync-Containers/EdgeMind-Studio/README.md

 ```
 ### For HUAWEI Atlas Platform
 On HUAWEI platforms, use the model-specific docker-compose yaml or script.
+Note:Run the corresponding docker-compose YAML or script based on the platform

 If you want to start using Docker Compose
 ```shell